railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 note, the field :guilabel:`Invoicing Control` is set to :guilabel:`To be Invoiced`.

 The storesperson can then receive different orders.
 If he wants to generate the draft invoice for a goods receipt, he can click the action :guilabel:`Create Invoice`.
-Open ERP asks you then for the journal for this invoice.
+OpenERP asks you then for the journal for this invoice.
 It then opens that or the generated invoices (in the case of creating invoices for several receipts at one time) which enables you to modify it before confirming it.